SlowBubble/match-grader/README.md

 ## P1

 - Advanced stats like set pt number, double fault number.
+- Think about the UX for adding these stats (start with an overlay when you press a keyboard shortcut):
+  - % serve pts won
+    - slice by first vs second serve
+  - Serve %
-  - First serve %
+    - slice by first vs second serve
-  - First serve win %
+  - % return pts won
-  - Second serve %
+    - slice by first vs second serve
-  - Second serve win %
+  - % winning pts that are green
+    - slice by first vs second and serve vs return
+  - % free pts you gave to the opponent
+    - slice by first vs second and serve vs return

 ## P2